binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

 1. Enable buildx in Docker:
     * Linux
       * Environment variable **DOCKER_CLI_EXPERIMENTAL** should be set to **enabled**

+        This can be done on the command line, or added to your .profile or active config file sourced when a new login shell is launched:

+        `export DOCKER_CLI_EXPERIMENTAL=enabled`

       * To build multi-architecture images on Linux, architecture emulation needs to be added to Linux.
 This can be done by running the following command:

           `docker run --rm --privileged docker/binfmt:66f9012c56a8316f9244ffd7622d7c21c1f6f28d`